 “Our expectations in The Forge are to gain traction and acquire customers and a foothold in the eye drop market.
 We hope to accomplish this by learning marketing tactics for a successful Kickstarter campaign,” Koroly said.

 Other teams selected for the first cohort of The Forge are:

 Brandon Daveler, PhD candidate, School of Health and Rehabilitation Services

 Healthy Soul: Food truck with healthy food options for urban food deserts

 Brooke Walker, undergraduate, Dietrich School of Arts & Sciences

 Heart I/O: Digital diagnostics using artificial intelligence to help doctors detect heart abnormalities quicker and at less cost

-Adam Buthcy and Jain Utkars, PhD students, Swanson School of Engineering
+Adam Butchy and Utkars Jain, PhD students, Swanson School of Engineering

 Trek: Chewing gum that cleans teeth mechanically and chemically